kingali371/v2/README.md

 Telegram Ai Chatbot Open Source.

 # Note
-This Repo Is Only For Chatbot And Music Commands, Use [VickMusic Repo](https://github.com/Devarora-0981/VickMusic)
+This Repo Is Only For Chatbot And Music Commands, Use [SpideyMusic Repo](https://github.com/Devarora-0981/SpideyMusic) To Play Music.

 # Deployment
 ### Deploy To Heroku 🚀